 Please note: This situation is continuously evolving.
 We will keep this site as updated as possible.
 If you have immediate concerns, please contact the Chemung County Health Department at (607) 737-2028.

-Please click here for an update from Superintendent Tom Douglas.
+4-21-20 UPDATE: Please click here for a message from Superintendent Tom Douglas.

 Click here for information on Chemung County's food assistance program.
 To reserve a meal box, call 607-873-1813, x1.

 Please be aware: For your health, and for the health of everyone in our community, all district grounds are closed.
 This includes playgrounds, sports fields, courts, and all outside areas.
 Thank you.

 Governor Cuomo has extended his school closure order through April 29.
 Parents/guardians can expect a district update on instruction within the next few days.